-- i.
-Age < 18 years' old - ii.
-Patients with CF - iii.
-Patients with COPD as a primary respiratory diagnosis - iv.
+- iv.
 Current smokers, female ex-smokers with greater than 20 pack years and male ex-smokers with greater than 25 pack years - v.
 FEV1<30% - vi.
-If being treated with long term macrolides, on treatment for less than 1 month before joining study - vii.
-Patients on regular isotonic saline. - viii.
-Treatment with HTS, carbocisteine or any mucolytics within the past 30 days - ix.
-Known intolerance or contraindication to HTS or carbocisteine.
+If being treated with long term macrolides or other long term antibiotic, on treatment for less than 1 month before joining study or planning to stop treatment within one month of joining the study# - vii.
+Patients on regular isotonic saline## - viii.
+Treatment with HTS, carbocisteine or any mucoactives within the past 30 days### - ix.
+Known intolerance or contraindication to HTS or carbocisteine. - x.

-- x.
 Hypersensitivity to any of the active ingredients or the excipients of carbocisteine - xi.
 Active peptic ulceration - xii.
 Any heredity galactose intolerance, the Lapp-Lactase deficiency or glucosegalactose malabsorption. - xiii.
 Patients unable to swallow oral capsules. - xiv.
 Women who are pregnant or lactating - xv.
 Participation in another Clinical Trial of an Investigational Product within 30 days